: About the Louisiana Department of Environmental Quality

 For safety and security reasons, visitors must sign in at the security desk and present photo identification.
 The Galvez Building is also home to the Public Service Commission and the Division of Archaeology.
 Other attributes of the building include an annex of conference rooms to accommodate small or large groups, a package drop-off center and break area featuring a variety of vending machines.

 When the opportunity presents itself, please visit and meet our professional staff.
-DEQ offers a diversified workforce and is an equal opportunity employer with more than 1,000 employees ready to assist you.
+DEQ offers a diversified workforce and is an equal opportunity employer.

 The Department's mission is to provide service to the people of Louisiana through comprehensive environmental protection in order to promote and protect health, safety and welfare while considering sound policies regarding employment and economic development.